 Primary and final energy consumption in the European Union

-EU-wide PEC levels in 2023 were 1210Mtoe, while EU-wide FEC levels were 940Mtoe.
-This represents a decrease of 3.8% and 0.6% respectively compared to 2022.
-Despite energy prices having fallen since their peak in 2022, 2023 prices still remained high, which contributed to an economic incentive to cut back on energy consumption.
+EU-wide PEC levels in 2023 were 1210Mtoe, while EU-wide FEC levels were 894Mtoe.
+This represents a decrease of 3.9% and 3.0% respectively compared to 2022.
+Despite energy prices faling since their peak in 2022, prices still remained high in 2023, which contributed to an economic incentive to cut back on energy consumption.

-Compared to average annual reductions of the last 10 years, reaching the more ambitious targets would require more robust measures until 2030.
-Based on the historical trend, the EU is not yet on track to meet the 2030 targets on energy consumption.
-Yet recent figures show two consecutive years of promising reductions in PEC.
-This would need to be sustained through the end of the decade for the target to be met.
-To meet the FEC target, a much more rapid rate of reduction than recent years is required.
+Compared to average annual reductions of the last 10 years, reaching the ambitious 2030 targets will require continued introduction of robust measures.
+Based on this longer-term historical trend, the EU is not yet on track to meet the 2030 targets on energy consumption.
+Yet recent figures show three consecutive years of promising reductions at a rate that would need to be sustained through the end of this decade for the targets to be met.

 Figure 2.
 Change in energy consumption of EU Member States between 2005 and 2023